julian-schambeck/interplay-vite-approuter/README.md

 ```

 ## Installation and Startup
-First install all packages which are required locally by running:
+First install all packages which are required locally by running—while being in the root project folder:
 ```
 npm run setup
 ```

-Then you can start both the Vite dev server and the Approuter by running—while being in the root project folder:
+Then you can start both the Vite dev server and the Approuter by running in the same folder:
 ```
 npm run start
 ```